giovcandido/sedona/README.md

 # Sedona
 Sedona is a free youtube mp3 downloader made with Python.

-It's been made with Python 3.8 and tested on Linux.
+It's been made with Python 3.8 and tested on Linux and Windows 10.

 # Dependencies
 Check requirements.txt to see a complete list of dependencies.
 But, don't worry about them.
 They are automatically installed for you.